(Read the video transcript.)

 The two entrepreneurs spent months drumming up support for the Erie Insurance Exchange, with nothing but their axiom and a business plan scribbled on a 10-cent tablet.

-On April 20, 1925, their fundraising concluded and over 80 years of service and innovation began.
+On April 20, 1925, their fundraising concluded and 90 years of service and innovation began.

 The company took its first steps outside Pennsylvania in 1953 when it opened a branch in Silver Spring, Md.
 By the new millennium, ERIE was operating in 12 states and the District of Columbia.